 August 28, 2014

-August 28, 2014 – The National Network to End Domestic Violence applauds and welcomes the newly released NFL action plan to address domestic violence and sexual assault.
+Washington, DC – The National Network to End Domestic Violence (NNEDV) applauds and welcomes the newly released National Football League (NFL) action plan to address domestic violence and sexual assault.

-“NNEDV and victim advocates were shocked this summer at the league’s two-game suspension of a player who had knocked his girlfriend unconscious,” said Kim Gandy, President and CEO of the National Network to End Domestic Violence.
+“NNEDV and victim advocates were shocked this summer at the league’s two-game suspension of a player who had knocked his girlfriend unconscious,” said Kim Gandy, NNEDV President & CEO.
 “Today we are pleased and heartened by the NFL’s serious plan to proactively address violence against women.”

-In a letter to team owners and all personnel, NFL Commission Roger Goodell acknowledged that he “didn’t get it right” in handling the Ray Rice domestic violence assault, and outlines the NFL’s plan to address their internal workplace policies (including education of all personnel on domestic violence and resources for players and their families), player discipline after an assault, outreach to children and youth through college, high school and youth football programs, and broader social change work through public service awareness-raising activities.
+In a letter to team owners and all personnel, NFL Commission Roger Goodell acknowledged that he “didn’t get it right” in handling the Ray Rice domestic violence assault and outlined the NFL’s plan to address their internal workplace policies (including education of all personnel on domestic violence and resources for players and their families); player discipline after an assault; outreach to children and youth through college, high school and youth football programs; and broader social change work through public service awareness-raising activities.

 NNEDV will continue to work with the NFL in its ongoing efforts to address and prevent violence against women.